- Certain aspects may cause your internet to crash even though Virgin Media WiFi is connected.

 4. Open the Virgin Media Page at Downdetector

 Downdetector is another good site to check for Virgin Media Wi-Fi issues.
 This is a website that provides real-time overviews for outages for ISPs and other web services.
 Click here to open the Virgin Media page on that site.

 You can also try a few fixes yourself.
-One of the more basic fixes is to restart all your hardware, include restarting both your PC and Virgin Media Hub by switching off the router and then waiting a few minutes to turn it back on.
-The,n open your browser in Windows again to see if the connection is fixed.
+One of the more basic fixes is to restart all your hardware, including restarting both your PC and Virgin Media Hub by switching off the router and then waiting a few minutes to turn it back on.
+Then, open your browser in Windows again to see if the connection is fixed.